heldr/ftpm/README.md

 ### Printing CSS @font-face

-If you have a single css file for everything, ftpm has options that show css font code
+If you have a single css file for everything, FTPM has options that show css font code

 ```CLI
 $ ftpm css magra -s #you can use --show